unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## Cleanup and End State

-No manual cleanup is required after a successful run. `run_lab.py` stops the fake upstream and bridge in a `finally` block.
-The temporary directory then removes the generated tone and transcript.
-The final two report lines verify both conditions.
+You should not have to clean up after a successful run. `run_lab.py` stops the fake upstream and bridge in a `finally` block, then the temporary directory removes the generated tone and transcript.
+The final two report lines verify both conditions instead of asking you to trust that cleanup happened.

 If you interrupt the process, it still has no authority to modify a production service or configuration.
 An abandoned temporary directory contains only a generated tone and invented transcript and can be removed through the operating system's normal temporary-file lifecycle.